You’re an aspiring entrepreneur with a brilliant product idea that you believe will change the market.

 Here are some common pricing strategies to be aware of.

 Depending on the strength of your “brand” (brand image and positioning), you can implement some of these pricing strategies.

 The goal and objective of price strategies are to help sell the product or service, increase profits, increase market share, sell other products or services, and achieve the goals of your marketing and business plan.

 If you are one of the “leaders” within your niche, then you can charge more than the competition.

 Oftentimes, when you think of the “leaders” within your niche, these might be individuals that are more well-known/more “popular.”

 Maybe they have a big social media following, have photographed celebrities, or are just really good at marketing.

-Either way, these leaders would be a perfect example of people who have achieved a strong positioning within their market.
+Either way, these leaders would be perfect examples of people who have achieved a strong positioning within their market.

 If you have this person in mind, think about their “brand.”
 Is it strong?

 Do they have good promotions, a good corporate image (logo, name, website), and a good product/service (they have great photos)?